Traditional Vietnamese Iced Coffee with Espresso

 The quicker, espresso method also gives the added convenience for when you want to make Vietnamese iced coffee in bigger batches.
 Pull a bunch of shots then stir in the sweetened condensed milk to taste.
 You can even do this ahead of time if needed.
 Then when you are ready serve; ice, pour, and enjoy.
 Now you have a couple options to make Vietnamese iced coffee for one or for a big party.
 Quick or slow a meditative.
 Have fun and drink up while the weather is still warm so you can hydrate yourself with lots of iced coffee!

-Watch our Video making our Vietnamese Iced Coffee Recipe:
+Video: Vietnamese Iced Coffee Recipe: